The Radipose on The Radavist: This is not how to catch them. This is not where to find them. This is why it matters.

 The coastal cutthroat is a curious species; it is the only cutthroat trout that runs to the ocean.
 The study of his fish is in its infancy so we’ll get to know the people of the coastal cutthroat coalition to better understand this frequently overlooked fish.
 After finding them in the salt of Puget Sound, we’ll head high into the mountains to meet the resident populations of the same species.

-West Slope Cutthroat in the Washington Cascades
+West Slope Cutthroat (Oncorhynchus clarkii lewisi) in the Washington Cascades

 The west slope cutthroat is separated from its coastal cousin by mere miles.
 These fish can be found high in the alpine lakes of the Washington Cascades and all the way out to the flowing rivers of Montana.
 This is the native trout of the Mountain West.

-Rio Grande Cutthroat in the high desert
+Rio Grande Cutthroat (Oncorhynchus clarkii virginalis) in the high desert

 The desert is not where most people expect to find fish, and yet, the Rio Grande cutthroat persists.
 Somehow, amongst the arid plateaus and aspen groves, this small green fish has found a way to dodge the heat in the cutbank troughs that one could step across without getting wet.
 We’ll catch up with John Watson to discuss climate change at the far southern edge of the Colorado Plateau and how this is impacting his favorite trout.

-Largemouth Bass and Pike in Northern Michigan
+Largemouth Bass (Micropterus salmoides) and Northern Pike (Esox lucius) in Northern Michigan

 This piece will be about me and my home.
 My childhood is filled with memories of Northern Pike rising from the depths under my grandfather’s rowboat, of nights spent fishing until I could no longer see through the gloom, of unexplainable noises deep in the woods, and the lakes in which I learned how to be alone.